 Captured the flag of the 15th Massachusetts.
 Captain William Carswell was wounded.

 The regiment lost heavily fighting to re-take Confederate defensive lines.
-Captain Joe McCrea of Company L had just returned from a Federal prison to take command of the regiment and was killed.
-Captain Lorenzo Luckie was mortally wounded and would die on August 2.
+Captain Josphe McCrea of Company L had just returned from being a Federal prisoner since Gettysburg to take command of the regiment and was killed.
+Captain Lorenzo Luckie of Company I was mortally wounded and would die on August 2.
 Adjutant Alexander was wounded.

 Battle of Deep Bottom

-Lieutenant James Wynn was killed and Lieutenant David J. Wright of Company a was wounded and disabled.
+Lieutenant James Wynn of Company I was killed and Lieutenant David J. Wright of Company A was wounded and disabled.

 Major Hayes was killed.

-Colonel Edward Walker died at his home of his Manassas Gap wound and disease.
-Claiborne Snead, still in Federal prison since Gettysburg, was promoted to lieutenant colonel on the recommendation of General Wright
+Colonel Edward Walker died at his home of his Manassas Gap of wounds and disease.
+Claiborne Snead was promoted to lieutenant colonel on the recommendation of General Wright

 |September-October||Occupied trench lines at Petersburg, with daily picket fighting.|